Phantom 2040 Soundtrack (Sega Genesis), Matt Scott / Burke Trieschmann, 1995

 “Chapter 2 – Ship Factory” first heralds Trieschmann’s uncompromising approach, now moving away from the New Jack Swing influences and focusing squarely on electronic beats and industrial metal drum patterns.
 Melodies start to turn into nervy ostinato that don’t provide much in terms of memorable hooks, but instead add more urgency and drive to the already busy compositions.
 It’s on “Chapter 4 – Biot Factory” that the Phantom 2040 soundtrack reveals its true intentions.
 Initially more of a mood setter, the cue is more foreboding and menacing than previous tracks – and then Trieschmann goes for broke.
 Ultra-fast double bass beats mercilessly hammer the music onwards, while a rising, dissonant melody motif poisons the air with dread and claustrophobia, to the point where the tension becomes almost unbearable.

 From here onwards, Trieschmann writes some of the most challenging, aggressive material penned for a 16-bit score – a compilation of punishing, syncopated industrial rhythms and discordant melodies desperately trying to cut through the churning mayhem.
 The music grows increasingly chaotic, with the rhythmic structure of “Chapter 4 – Lab” initially almost falling apart.
 What little melodic material is left becomes more and more fragmented, hardly able to stand its ground on “Chapter 6” against the relentless rhythmic onslaught and barely allowed to complete any kind of melodic progression.
 When melodies form – like on “Second Boss” – they feel panicked and rushed, nearly tripping over while fleeing from some inescapable menace.
 Yet despite this flurry of borderline abrasive musical activity, Trieschmann’s compositions maintain their powerful momentum – visceral gut punches rather than cerebral exercises.

-The fact that Trieschmann handles the Genesis’ sound chip in ways that produce fuzzy, somewhat lo-fi textures and beats actually works in the score’s favour.
+The fact that Trieschmann uses the GEMS sound driver in ways that produce fuzzy, somewhat lo-fi textures and beats actually works in the score’s favour.
 The result has a grimey grittiness that perfectly underscores the game’s world and narrative – and it contributes to the soundtrack’s suffocatingly effective wall-of-sound approach.
 There’s no doubt that the Phantom 2040 soundtrack is one exhausting listen.
 However, it combines compositional smarts, a willingness to challenge and the ability to pull absolutely no punches like few other game scores.